DFraserStratos/AcceloPrototypeDashboard/README.md

 ## Screenshots

 ### Main Dashboard
-- Companies listed in sidebar
-- Progress tracker blocks for projects and agreements
+- Company-grouped layout with company blocks on the left
+- Compact progress blocks stretching full-width on the right
+- Height-matched company blocks that adjust to their content
-- Visual indicators for usage levels
+- Visual progress bars and percentage indicators
+- Proper project (📋) and agreement (📄) type identification

 ### Settings Page
 - Secure API credential configuration